ansys/ansys-tools-filetransfer-server/doc/source/intro.rst

     .. tab-item:: Linux

-        To build on Linux, you need to have the following tools installed:
+        To build on Linux, you must have these tools installed:

         - ``python3``
         - ``cmake``
-        - the ``g++`` compiler
+        - ``g++`` compiler

-        First, you need to install the development dependencies:
+        First, you must install the development dependencies:

         .. code-block:: bash